deltaepsilon/jupiter/notes/NOTES.md

+## March 10, 2023

+I've spent the last few days reworking the look and feel.

+I dumped my original font choices.
+I dumped most of my colors.

+I found a fun font named Gelica and matched it up with some 70's earth tones to create an attractive retro aesthetic.
+My body text is a blocky, old-school sans-serif that would look at home on a DOS terminal.

+I enjoy this cleanup phase!

+I'm actually kinda proud of how this thing looks.
+It feels designed.
+It feels intentional and well-thought-out.

+I took today of of BoomPop and so that Melissa and I can head off to St. George for the True Grit 50.
+It's probably going to be muddy again this year.
+I'm bummed.
+But Melissa will have a great time if she can dodge the mud.

+Things are going better at BoomPop.
+There's still a lot to improve, and I'm working toward that putting myself in a better place for the long term.

+Our snow situation is out of control.
+SnowCrest is getting pummeled again this morning.
+Poor Jordan Gibby is trying to dig out his entire house and outfit it with sandbags.
+The poor dude has been through the ringer.
+He's got drywall ripped out all over his house.
+He hired a disaster recovery team to come in and do most of the work, including a roof cleaning.
+Hopefully his insurance picks it up.
+He's inspired me to take a hammer to the ice dams on my back roof line.
+It's clear... for now.
+But the house gives off heat, which causes a constant melt.
+The ice dams are reforming every day.

 ## March 3, 2023

 Melissa has been out of town, leaving me with the kids.
 It hasn't given me as much time for Photos work.